cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Linearization.md

 ## 🎯 Objectives

-- Describe some of the types of mathematical models
+- Describe some of the types of mathematical models that will be used in the class
 - Discuss why linearization is useful, even when we are able to get equations of best fit that are non-linear
 - Transform polynomial datasets so that they are linearized
 - Transform exponential datasets so that they are linearized